leohubert/Launcher_Multigaming/README.md

 - Add: Server section into the panel
 - Add: You can lock a server (with password or not)
 - Add: You can make a server on maintenance
+- Add: File Browser ( for server )
+- Add: New Taskforce System
+- Remove: IP server adress from launcher (change with mission)
 - Fix: Taskforce Installer (userconfig)
 - Fix: Some Bugs
 We prepare the launcher for use with the steamAPI